ActionScript: AIR

 Adobe AIR supports ActionScript, in addition to some extended contents, such as the Stage3D engine Adobe has developed.
 The number of APIs (Application programming interfaces) available to ActionScript 3.0 has also risen dramatically.

 Syntax

-ActionScript code is free form and thus may be created with whichever amount or style of whitespace that the author desires.
+ActionScript code is free form and thus may be created with any amount or style of whitespace that an author desires.
 The basic syntax is derived from ECMAScript.

 ActionScript 2.0

 The following code, which works in any compliant player, creates a text field at depth 0, at position (0, 0) on the screen (measured in pixels), that is 100 pixels wide and high.
 Then the text parameter is set to the "Hello, world" string, and it is automatically displayed in the player:

 createTextField("greet", 0, 0, 0, 100, 100);